harshass124/Goodscab-Analysis/README.md

 ### **Source of Dataset**

-The dataset for this analysis is sourced from **GoodsCab's internal databases**, namely:
+The dataset for this analysis is sourced from **GoodCabs's internal databases**, namely:

 1. **`trips_db`**: Contains detailed and aggregated trip data, passenger behavior, and repeat trip metrics for tier-2 cities.
 2. **`targets_db`**: Holds monthly operational targets, including new passenger acquisition goals, trip counts, and customer satisfaction metrics.